 You can read more about the competition here.

-You have until 16:00CET to enter your team this weekend as there is no early Premier League game so click here to visit Totel Football and enter your side for the next round of fixtures.
+You have until 13:45CET to enter your team this weekend as there is an early Premier League game so click here to visit Totel Football and enter your side for the next round of fixtures.

 Anyone without a Totel Football account can sign up here.